Personal profile

 Teaching

-Ilma coordinates and delivers courses at both undergraduate and postgraduate levels, including Services Marketing/Services Marketing Management, and Digital Marketing.
+Ilma coordinates and delivers courses at both undergraduate and postgraduate levels, including Principles of Marketing, Services Marketing/Services Marketing Management, and Marketing in a Digital World.

 Education/Academic qualification